sophgn/linnstrument-firmware/README.md

 purple = neutral = 11-over or 11-under or 13-over or 13-under
-pink is reserved for the exact half-octave of 600c, 12-edo-ish but not quite 3-limit, "off-white" cyan / orange = a catch-all pair, e.g. 41edo 7/5 and 10/7, cyan is also for "outside" notes aka interordinals e.g. 24edo
+pink is reserved for the exact half-octave of 600c, 12-edo-ish but not quite 3-limit, "off-white" cyan / orange = a catch-all pair, e.g. 41edo 7/5 and 10/7, cyan is also for "outside" notes aka interordinals e.g. 24edo orange is used in 55edo for upmid and downmid notes

 The dot patterns tend to follow the conventional m3 P4 P5 M6 P8 guitar fret markers.
 Some edos add M2 and m7.
 Edos above 31 approximate 12edo, in other words there are dots about every 100 cents.